Posted By

 Date Posted

-Offering a car allowance as a cash sum can be a great boost to your overall car benefits package.
+Offering a company car allowance as a cash sum can be a great boost to your overall car benefits package.
 You might have some employees who favour the car option, but for those who don’t, being flexible and giving them the freedom to choose their own car could make you stand out as an employer of choice.

-The best car benefit solution has something for every driver and every need, so adding a car allowance alongside your company car options – whether by Employee Car Ownership Schemes, Salary Sacrifice Cars or Business Leasing – is likely to be a good move for your business.
+The best car benefit solution has something for every driver and every need, so adding a car allowance alongside your company car options – whether by Employee Car Ownership Schemes, Salary Sacrifice Cars or Business Car Leasing – is likely to be a good move for your business.

 What is a car allowance?

-A car allowance works by you as the employer giving a monthly cash allowance to your employees as an employee benefit, which they then use towards the cost of their own vehicle that they purchase, maintain and insure.
+It works by you as the employer giving a monthly cash allowance to your employees as an employee benefit, which they then use towards the cost of their own vehicle that they purchase, maintain and insure.

 A traditional car benefit offers your employees a car from a choice list that’s pre-approved by you.
 Depending on your business objectives, you might have petrol, diesel or electric cars to choose from or a combination of all three.